 My son needed a handy storage organizer for little things.
 He wanted somewhere close to hand to store his headphones, watches and other small personal items.
 I designed this handy denim pocket organizer to hang above his bed.

 I keep all the family’s old jeans to upcycle and repurpose.
-I just love working with old denim, I love the different shades of indigo and the different styles.
+I love working with old denim; I love the different shades of indigo and the different styles.

-The denim pocket organizer is one upcycled jeans project which really shows off all the different colors and styles of jeans.
+The denim pocket organizer is one upcycled jeans project which shows off all the different colours and styles of jeans.
 The organizer also looks pretty cool on the wall.
-To complement the rustic upcycled look of this organizer I used a wooden branch to hang it from.
+To complement this organizer’s rustic, upcycled look, I used a wooden branch to hang it from.

-Also as I used the family’s old jeans for this denim pocket organizer, my son actually recognized a few of the pockets from his old jeans.
+Also, as I used the family’s old jeans for this denim pocket organizer, my son recognized a few pockets from his old jeans.

 Upcycle old jeans into a great Denim pocket organizer